gshipley/enterprise_training/AdminTraining.md

 **Deploying code to Jenkins**

 Now that you have the Jenkins client embedded into your *todo* application gear, any future *git push* commands will send the code to the Jenkins server for building.
-To test this out, lets edit the *src/main/webapp/todo.xhtml* source file and change the title of the page.
-If you do have this file, just create a new file instead.
+To test this out, edit the *src/main/webapp/todo.xhtml* source file and change the title of the page.
+If you do not have this file, just create a new file instead.
 Look for the following code block:

 	<h2>Todo List Creation</h2>